eyanoapp/opensigl/docs/en/finance/core-concepts/debtor-groups.md

 A "convention" is a collective of individuals who are under contract with the medical institution to pay for care of individual members.
 It is analogous to a health management organisation (HMO).
 Instead of invoicing individual members of the group, the institution will invoice the group for medical care provided to any member of the group.

-In BHIMA, conventions are non-cash clients.
-This means BHIMA will _block payments at the cash window_ for patients that are in a convention, to prevent double-payment.
+In OpenSIGL, conventions are non-cash clients.
+This means OpenSIGL will _block payments at the cash window_ for patients that are in a convention, to prevent double-payment.
 Instead, conventions are expected to pay periodically in bulk for their members using [journal vouchers](../bookkeeping/vouchers.md).
 Using journal vouchers allows much finer-grained control over payments made by the organisation.

 ## Group Policies

 Hospitals often charge patients associated with organizations or health maintenance organisations (HMOs) full price to subsidize care for patients who cannot afford to pay.
 Conversely, some debtor groups may have agreements with the hospital to waive administrative fees.

-To manage these scenarios, BHIMA provides administrators with a "group policies" feature.
+To manage these scenarios, OpenSIGL provides administrators with a "group policies" feature.
 This feature allows administrators to configure exemptions for specific groups, overriding standard rules for subsidies, discounts, or administrative fees that would otherwise apply to individual group members.

 ## Subscriptions